linkcd/rps-agent-game/README.md

 python main.py
 ```

-## A game between llama3-8b-instruct and claude-3-sonnet
+## Run game between llama3-8b-instruct and claude-3-sonnet
+I have ran 2 games that llama3-8b-instruct play against claude-3-sonnet.

+claude-3-sonnet won both games.

-The game round result can be found at here [doc/sample_state.json](doc/sample_state.json)
+The game with 10 rounds result can be found at here [doc/sample_state.json](doc/sample_state.json)

-The final announcement and post-game analysis is like
+The final announcement and post-game analysis examples are:

+1. A game with 10 rounds (finished in 89.63 sec)
 ```
 After reviewing the game history, here are my findings: